TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

     function?
 Find the existing :c:type:`PyMethodDef` structure for this function and replace it with a reference to the macro.
 (If the builtin is at module scope, this will probably be very near the end of the file;
-    if the builtin is a class method, this will probably be below but relatively near to the implementation.)
+    if the builtin is a kundi method, this will probably be below but relatively near to the implementation.)

     Note that the body of the macro contains a trailing comma.
 So when you